masafar/Gen.HITS/README.md

 Finally the program creates a file named results.xlsx containing sorted genes

-Anaconda Python is required to run.
+Anaconda is required to run.